-A musician, DJ, scholar, producer, curator and writer, Jason has brought numerous guests to NYU, from De La Soul to Alicia Keys to Raul Midon to JIll Sobule to Russell Simmons to Swizz Beats.
-Among the events he has produced: the EMP Pop Conference in March 2012 with Esperanza Spalding, ?uestlove, GZA/The Genius and Santigold; a two-day "The Making of Public Enemy's It Takes a Nation of Millions" with Chuck D and Hank Shocklee; "Sylvester: The Life and Work of a Musical Icon" (produced with Carolyn Dinshaw) with Martha Wash and Kevin Aviance; "The Making of Afrika Bambaataa and SoulSonic Force's Planet Rock" with Arthur Baker and Fab 5 Freddy; Motown's 50 anniversary series with Leon Ware and Raphael Saadiq.
-Under his guidance and direction, Jason has recruited a stellar faculty for the program's music history, criticism & journalism component; he's overseen the development of innovative academic courses like "The Island Records Story" (taught by Vivien Goldman); "Stevie Wonder," "Classic Albums" with ?uestlove and Harry Weinger;" "Paul Simon's Graceland" (Ashley Kahn); "Apple" (Eliot Van Buskirk); and "Def Jam" (Bill Adler).
+In his role as the Institute’s industry face and liaison, Jason brought numerous guests to the school, from Pharrell Williams to De La Soul to Gamble & Huff to Phil Ramone to Alicia Keys to Russell Simmons to Swizz Beats.
+Among the events he has produced or co-produced: the EMP Pop Conference in April 2013 featuring Amanda Palmer; the EMP Pop Conference in March 2012 with Esperanza Spalding, ?uestlove of The Roots, Angelique Kidjo and Santigold; a two-day "The Making of Public Enemy's It Takes a Nation of Millions" with Chuck D and Hank Shocklee; "Sylvester: The Life and Work of a Musical Icon" (produced with Carolyn Dinshaw) with Martha Wash and Kevin Aviance; "The Making of Afrika Bambaataa and SoulSonic Force's Planet Rock" with Arthur Baker and Fab 5 Freddy; Motown's 50 anniversary series with Leon Ware and Raphael Saadiq.
+He has also served as music supervisor and orchestrator for concerts associated with those events.
+Under his guidance and direction, Jason has recruited a stellar faculty for NYU’s program's music history, criticism & journalism component; he's overseen the development of innovative academic courses like "David Bowie" and "The Island Records Story" (taught by Vivien Goldman); "Stevie Wonder," "Classic Albums" and “Prince” with ?uestlove and Harry Weinger;" "Paul Simon's Graceland" (Ashley Kahn); "Apple" (Eliot Van Buskirk); and "Def Jam" (Bill Adler).

 Jason is the author of The Michael Jackson Treasures, a 2009 Barnes and Noble exclusive biography on the King of Pop, which has been translated in more than 7 languages, and a book called Blue Magic, on the role of metaphysics and energy in the music of artists like Timbaland, forthcoming from Duke University Press.
 He has published numerous essays on pop culture, and his blog entry "Michael Jackson: An Appreciation of His Talent" appears in the Da Capo Press Best Music Writing 2010 compilation, edited by Ann Powers.